 A group of pigs is called a drift.
-At the sanctuary we have Vietnamese potbellied pigs.
+At the sanctuary, we have a number of Vietnamese potbellied pigs.
 They were first imported as pets in the 1980s.
-In the wild their lifespan is about 10 years however they can live 15-20 years as pets with proper care.
-They are not considered fully grown until 2-3 years of age however they can start breeding as young as 4 to 6 months.
+In the wild, their lifespan is about 10 years; however, they can live 15-20 years as pets with proper care.
+They are not considered fully grown until 2-3 years of age; however, they can start breeding as young as 4 to 6 months.

 Pigs have bristles, instead of hair or fur, which they shed 1 to 2 times per year.
 They are opportunistic omnivores in the wild; their diet revolves around leaves, roots, berries, nuts, seeds, raw eggs, and insects.
 Our pigs eat specially formulated pig chow supplemented with fresh fruits and vegetables.